Give us a missed call on

 • Study previous tender winning bids to understand the winning bids

-• Take the help of professional bidding services to ensure that your quote is neither too high nor low
+• Take the help of professional bidding services to ensure that your quote provides value

 3. Tender eligibility criteria not being fulfilled

 This may come as a surprise, but many times tender applications fall short of meeting the basic eligibility requirements.
-As stated previously, all tenders come with specific requirements and eligibility criteria.
-It is expected that bidders will read the requirements and apply only if eligible.
-If not, the tender application will by default get rejected.
+Tenders come with specific requirements and eligibility criteria.
+It is expected that bidders will read the requirements and apply for relevant tenders only to reduce tender rejection rates.

 For instance, in the case of railway tenders in India, a bidder must have completed one or more similar projects in the last seven years.
 These projects must have amounted to at least 30% or 40% or 60% of the value of tender in consideration.